 Email engagement, i.e. how often people open and click on your emails, gives a vague indication of the quality of your email content.

-Email reputation trackers will factor engagement metrics into your own deliverability score, meaning that if no one ever opens your emails, eventually they’ll stop receiving your emails entirely.
+Email reputation trackers will factor engagement metrics into your deliverability score, meaning that if no one ever opens your emails, they’ll eventually stop receiving them.

 Again, this plays back into email providers ensuring a good experience for their users.
 If your messages never get engagement, it’s likely that they’re not compelling or relevant, and email providers will filter them to “spam” or “promotions” tabs as they are delivered.

-Email deliverability is affected by sending emails that have low open rates, but also low click rates.
-A low click rate—meaning recipients open the email, read the full message, and then do nothing—might be a sign that your emails have misleading subject lines that entice the users to open the email and read more before discovering that the message is irrelevant.
+Email deliverability is affected by sending emails with low open and click rates.
+A low click rate—meaning recipients open the email, read the entire message, and then do nothing—might be a sign that your emails have misleading subject lines that entice the users to open the email and read more before discovering that the message is irrelevant.

 Unsubscribes are standard in email marketing and sales—they happen all the time.
 Users typically unsubscribe from content when they’ve decided it’s no longer relevant, when they’ve changed roles, when they choose a competitor, etc.

-That being said, the average unsubscribe rate is 0.26% and specific rates vary slightly by industry.
-In general, a low unsubscribe rate is good, although higher unsubscribes can be a symptom of an organization doing market segmentation in order to better target recipients who don’t unsubscribe.
+That said, the average unsubscribe rate is 0.15%, and rates vary by industry.
+In general, a low unsubscribe rate is good, although higher unsubscribes can be a symptom of an organization doing market segmentation to better target recipients who don’t unsubscribe.

 Nutshell Campaigns plugs directly into your CRM data, so you can create highly targeted audience segments, track the impact of your emails in real-time, and manage all your communications out of a single tool.
 Get started for free!